CitrineInformatics/citrine-python/docs/source/workflows/predictor_evaluation_workflows.rst

 In addition to a name, set of responses to validate, trials, folds and metrics to compute, this evaluator defines a set of descriptor keys to ignore when grouping.
 Candidates with different values for ignored keys and identical values for all other predictor inputs will be placed in the same fold.
-For example, if you are baking cakes with difference ingredients and different oven temperatures and want to group together the data by the ingredients, then you can set `ignore_when_grouping={"oven temperature"}`.
+For example, if you are baking cakes with different ingredients and different oven temperatures and want to group together the data by the ingredients, then you can set `ignore_when_grouping={"oven temperature"}`.
-That way, to recipes that differ only in their oven temperature will always end up in the same fold.
+That way, two recipes that differ only in their oven temperature will always end up in the same fold.

 Predictor evaluation metrics
 ----------------------------